LG stopping us from sending teachers to Finland for training: AAP govt | Education

 Now that the people of the BJP have an ''unauthorised hold'' over the services department, they are ''doing dirty politics'' to stop the AAP government in Delhi from giving the best training to teachers, he alleged.

 The LG returned the proposal to send a batch of teachers to Finland in December, questioning the credentials of the institution imparting training and whether guidelines were being followed, the AAP leader alleged. ''When we answered his queries, he asked for a cost-benefit analysis and if such a programme can be done in India,'' Sisodia claimed, adding, ''The prime minister and chief ministers of BJP-ruled states will go to the World Economic Forum.
-Will that also be stopped on the pretext of cost-benefit analysis?''
+Will that also be stopped on the pretext of cost-benefit analysis?'' ''Is 99.6 percent board result and admission of hundreds of children of Delhi government schools to IIT-medical courses not enough to prove that this training is beneficial?''
 He said that if the LG cares for the future of children and doesn't want their education to be impacted, then he ''should not side with the BJP in their conspiracy''.

 ''We wanted to send a batch of 30 teachers to Finland for training.
 The LG delayed it on one pretext or another,'' Sisodia claimed.